laaksomavrick/devblog/content/blog/running-rails-system-tests-in-github-actions/index.md

 ---
-title: Running Ruby on Rails System Tests in Github Actions
+title: Running Ruby on Rails System Tests in GitHub Actions
-date: "2023-03-25T00:00:00.000Z"
+date: "2023-04-16T00:00:00.000Z"
-description: Learn how to configure Ruby on Rails and Capybara to utilize headless Chrome in your CI pipeline.
+description: Learn how to configure Ruby on Rails, Capybara, and RSpec to utilize headless Chrome in your CI pipeline for end-to-end testing.
 ---

 Any software development project will benefit from automated testing, and running those automated tests from a pipeline ensures new functionality isn't broken or breaking other parts of the system.